MiCA Crypto Licence in Liechtenstein

 Frequently asked questions

 No. Liechtenstein is better treated as a premium, very-high-reputation MiCA route with medium-to-high setup complexity.
-The CSV baseline starts from 6 months and includes required staff, office and audit.
+The current baseline starts from 6 months and includes required staff, office and audit.

-Yes, the provided CSV facts identify EU/EEA passporting.
+Yes, the provided current baseline identify EU/EEA passporting.
 In practice, passporting must follow the approved CASP service scope and the correct notification and compliance process, so it should not be described as automatic coverage for every crypto activity.

 The common friction points are unclear CASP service scope, custody or safeguarding gaps, weak local substance, incomplete AML and governance evidence, and banking or PSP preparation that does not match the operating model.